-Pygmy killer whales have a tall dorsal fin.
-They live and travel in groups of 12-50, although they are rarely seen.
-The species normally avoid boats but will sometimes bow-ride and wake-ride.
+Pygmy killer whales have tall dorsal fins.
+They live and travel in groups of 12-50, although rarely seen.
+The species typically avoid boats but will sometimes bow-ride and wake-ride.

-The rough-toothed dolphin has a dark gray body, with a cape along the dorsal area.
-They have pink or white blotches on the side and underneath.
-They have a fairly long beak and a conical head with whitish lips.
+The rough-toothed dolphin has a dark gray body with a cape along the dorsal area.
+They have pink or white scars on the side and underneath.
+They have a reasonably long beak and a conical head with whitish lips.

 The rough-toothed dolphin grows from 6.8-9.2 ft (2.1-2.8m), with the females slightly smaller than the males.
 Their diet consists mainly of fish and squid.
 They can be found in the Gulf of Mexico and the Gulf of California and can be seen in pods of 10-20.